 Each state’s wrongful death law is unique.
 Only certain parties have the right to bring a wrongful death claim.
 In California, they may include:

 If financially dependent on the decedent, then the surviving parents, a putative spouse, children of the putative spouse, and stepchildren may also bring a claim.

 Others may also qualify.
 Contact us about your particular situation.

 Damages refer to the parts of the family’s loss that the family members are entitled to recover from the one responsible for the wrongful death.
 The damages available in a wrongful death claim differ from a standard personal injury lawsuit.
 They include:

-If you believe you have grounds for a wrongful death claim, contact our San Mateo County law firm.
+If you believe you have grounds for a wrongful death claim, contact our San Mateo County personal injury lawyers.
 We will meet with you for a free consultation at our Peninsula law office.